 For more information about how Help Scout stores and secures customer and company data, please see our Security Policy.

 Personally identifiable information collected on the Help Scout Service may be transferred from time to time to our offices or personnel, or to third parties, located throughout the world, and the Help Scout Service may be viewed and hosted anywhere in the world, including countries that may not have laws of general applicability regulating the use and transfer of such data.
 To the fullest extent allowed by applicable law, by using the Help Scout Service and submitting such information on it, you voluntarily consent to the trans-border transfer and hosting of such information.
 To the fullest extent allowed by applicable law, if you are a User accessing the Help Scout Service from a jurisdiction with laws or regulations governing personal data collection, use, and disclosure that differ from those of the United States, please be advised that all aspects of the Help Scout Service are governed by the internal laws of the United States and the State of Delaware, USA, regardless of your location.

-We have further committed to refer unresolved privacy complaints under the US-EU and US-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by our team, please visit the BBB EU SAFE HARBOR web site at www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.
+Help Scout has further committed to refer unresolved privacy complaints under the US-Swiss Safe Harbor to an independent dispute resolution mechanism operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/us/safe-harbor-complaints for more information and to file a complaint.